-All penalties will be formally imposed by the Head Stewards in Committee.
+All these and any other infringements of the rules will be assessed by the Head Stewards.
+All penalties will be formally imposed by the Head Stewards in Committee at the end of each day of the Contest.

 8. Start and finish signals